Because The Invasion is split across two DVDs, the menu screen leads my wife down the garden path.

-Sue: These two can’t even run a small office.
-How do they expect to rule the entire world?
-And who would want that kind of responsibility anyway?
+Sue: These two can’t even run a small office, so how do they expect to rule the world?
+And who would want that kind of responsibility, anyway?
 The hours must be terrible.

-As the Cyberfleet approaches Earth, Zoe searches for a formula that will allow a limited number of missiles to destroy the whole damn lot of them.
+As the Cyberfleet approaches Earth, Zoe searches for a formula that will destroy the lot of them.

-Sue: Hang on a minute, that bloke so checked out Zoe’s arse back there.
+Sue: That soldier was checking out Zoe’s arse back there.
 He didn’t even try to hide it!
 The world is about to end and he’s ogling her arse.
 Unbelievable.